falsoqatri/Quantitative_RA_after_GT/README.md

 <h2>2.
 Internal supply chain risks include risk events caused by (Shahram, et al., 2013)</h2>

-- <b>a.
-Disruptions of internal operations</b>
+- <b>Disruptions of internal operations</b>
-- <b>b.
-Price Increases: Rising prices are caused by changes in supply or demand, currency instability, and customs tariffs.</b>
+- <b>Price Increases: Rising prices are caused by changes in supply or demand, currency instability, and customs tariffs.</b>
-- <b>a.
-Disruptions of internal operations</b>
+- <b>Shortages: These can arise from lacking a component, material, or part needed to produce a finished product</b>
+- <b>Supplier Relationships</b>
+- <b>Quality Failures: Quality failures occur when shipments of certain parts don’t meet the specifications.</b>
+- <b>Delivery Failures: Carrier and logistical issues can result in late deliveries, damaged packages, or lost shipments.</b>
+- <b>Supply Shocks: Sudden worldwide or industry-wide drop in supply.</b>

 <h2>Environments Used </h2>